ershov-ilya/xcontent/README.md

 Before start: You have to configure /assets/components/xcontent/xcontent.config.php

- with your own regular expressions for you SEO focus words.
+ with your own regular expressions for your SEO focus words.

+U can download compiled transport packet here: http://ershov.pw/blog/modx-revolution/snippet-vnutrennej-perelinkovki